A Year After a Revolution: A Syrian Trip Report

 I had to go to Syria to see it for myself.

 I decided to go alone, without Sophie, for the last week of my trip.
-She had her mind made up to take her time traveling in Lebanon without rushing through, and I had a strict, non-negotiable return flight to Texas in a week.
+She had her mind made up to take her time traveling in Lebanon without rushing through it.
+I, on the other hand, had a strict, non-negotiable return flight to Texas in a week.
 I only had time to visit one, maybe two cities max.

 With money out of the way, the visa was the only remaining issue.
 Luckily for me, entering Syria through a land border allowed me the ability to get a visa on arrival, albeit for a price.
 US citizens had to pay the most out of all the nationalities upon entry — $200.
 EU citizens had to pay $75, and some nationalities inexplicably paid nothing.
 These prices only recently came into effect after the chaos of the revolution settled down in the months following December ‘24.